syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/masktype.md

 {% endhighlight %}
 {% endtabs %}

-This mask expression allows only numeric inputs in the places of 0.
+This mask expression allows only numeric inputs in positions marked with 0.

 ## Regex

-The expressions that are generated with regular expressions come under this group, preferable for variable length inputs and input in range.
+Expressions generated with regular expressions fall under this category, which is preferable for variable-length inputs and inputs within a specific range.
 For example: hexadecimal values [0-9A-C].
-The regular expressions provide significant advantages when creating masks as compared with other mask modes.
+Regular expressions provide significant advantages when creating masks compared to other mask modes.
 **Advantages**

-* Allows you to enter the value of indeterminate length.
+* Allows you to enter values of variable length.
-* Restricts with specific pattern.
-Example email, password, and more.
+* Restricts input to specific patterns, such as email addresses, passwords, and more.
-* Restricts you to enter specific range at specific position.
+* Restricts input to a specific range at a specific position.

 ### Regex Mask Characters